The Names of Sydney: Aboriginal

 Balgowlah: (or Bulgowlah) said to be an Aboriginal name for "North Harbour".
 The area now known as Balgowlah was known to the Aborigines as Jilling.

-Barreenjoey Peninsular: meaning Young Kangaroo.
+Barreenjoey Peninsula: meaning Young Kangaroo.
 Name first recorded by Gov. Phillip.

 Berala: taken from the Aboriginal name for musk-duck "bareela".